 On 2nd August 1869, the school opened with one pupil.
 Two years later, a larger property was found in Tavistock Road and named Coloma.

 The name owes its origins to the Spanish Count of Santa Coloma, former owner of the Daughters of Mary and Joseph’s property in Malines in Belgium, which is named after his estate in Spain.

 Through the late 19th, 20th and the early years of the 21st century the school has experienced many changes, in step with developments in the education of girls and young women.

-In July 1965, Coloma moved from Tavistock Road to the site in Shirley, and in 1978 became a Voluntary Aided Roman Catholic Comprehensive School for Girls from 11-18 years of age.
+In July 1965, Coloma moved from Tavistock Road to the site in Shirley.
+Coloma became a Voluntary Aided Grammar School as soon as it could after the 1944 Act.
+In 1978, it changed from a Grammar school to a Comprehensive.
 In April 1994, Coloma gained Grant Maintained Status.
-Following Government reforms Coloma once again became a Voluntary Aided Catholic Comprehensive Girls' School on 1st September 1999.
+Following Government reforms Coloma once again became a Voluntary Aided Catholic Comprehensive Girls’ School on 1st September 1999.
 In September 2000, Coloma changed from four forms to five-form entry and opened a new Sixth Form Centre.
 There are now 1,065 girls on roll, with over 300 in the Sixth Form.